asjadkashif2004/Mobile-App-Development/README.md

-The nmain code file is in lib folder
+The main code file is in lib folder